mui/material-ui/CONTRIBUTING.md

 ## How to add a new demo in the documentation?

 You need to **create** a new file and **modify** two files.
-For example, let say you want to add new demos for buttons component, then you have to go through the following steps:
+For example, let say you want to add new demos for the buttons component, then you have to go through the following steps:

 #### 1. Add a new React component file under the related directory.